Main page on Change

 We are now entering a time where the currents are likely to shut off while humans further perturb the plant's ecology.
 The cumulative consequences are probably beyond clear prediction.
 The consequences loom large with uncertainty.

-Hold on, the change is coming, and you will be here to see it happen.
-This is not fiction.
-No one can stop it.
+Hold on, changes keep coming, and no one can stop it.
 No one escapes the consequences.

 Add to this all the other events that are taking place on the timeline.